htkhiem/ktt-hierarchical-thesis/doc/source/dev/intro.rst

 Exporting
 ---------

-This part gives detail on how to implement the ``export`` method and the BentoService.
+This part gives detail on how to implement the two ``export_...`` methods and the BentoService.

 KTT models should be able to export themselves into 2 formats: